Animal Health Care

-ASPA has been providing animal health care services for over 10 years.
+ASPA has been providing animal health care services since 1997.
 These services have filled a much needed gap among local community in Arusha who lack access and resources to provide the requisite health care for their animals.
 ASPA has also engaged in rescuing of animals and control of stray animals.
 The main focus has been on Dogs, Donkeys and Cats.

 There is however greater demand for such services than ASPA and other animal welfare actors have been able to meet.
 The problem is especially acute in rural areas.
 In order to address both the current unmet demand and the increasing number of domesticated animals in Arusha ASPA has prioritized animal health care as one of the core programs especially targeting rural communities.

 How We Do It

 ASPA is expanding and strengthening the current healthcare programmes and initiating new ones with special emphasis on quality animal health systems and services to rural communities in Arusha.
 This is done through;

 Doubling number of clients served by ASPA healthcare services;

 We do this in three ways.
 First by increasing the number of community outreach programs conducted every week so each team can reach more people than they do currently.
 Second is to acquire an additional car and equipment so that we have at least two teams for outreach work.
 Lastly is by increasing the number of clients we serve in our center.

 Adaptation of new technology and improved techniques in ASPA animal healthcare services;

 ASPA strives to ensure use of updated technology that ensures animal welfare.
 This focuses on promoting good harness for donkeys, traction, knells for dogs and cats as well as animal transportation.
 On the other hand ASPA keeps track and update the technology used from time to time in the provision of the ASPA health care services.

-Introducing atleast 2 new services in ASPA health care program;
+Introducing new services in ASPA health care program;